Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 He knows.
 He has been there.

-While homeless in 1996, Mr. Stark plotted a mass shooting at a school before a friend offered an alienated, angry and suicidal Mr. Stark a shower and time to hang out and talk together.
+While homeless in 1996, he plotted a mass shooting at a school before a friend offered an alienated, angry, and suicidal Mr. Stark a shower and time to hang out and talk together.
 The simple act, coupled with his difficulty in procuring a weapon in Colorado, a state with strong gun control laws, defused the plan.

 Mr. Stark says his story illuminates how love and responsibility are the chief protagonists against darker impulses of hatred and hurt.
 When he planned his shooting, his primary goal wasn’t to harm others, he says, but to show his parents “what a monster they had created.”